angelinahli/meet-me-2/README.md

 * add ability to specify event duration by hour : min

 ### back end
+* allow user to create and add an event to their google calendar from the new_event page
 * create testing units for all of this
 * add validator to ensure that event is not more than 24 hours long
 * add validator to ensure that start and end times are different